 Scope 1, 2 and 3 Emissions: What to Address First in Your GHG Reduction Journey

-More businesses are auditing their greenhouse gas (GHG) emissions sources, either onsite or offsite, to find areas of improvement in order to comply with statewide clean energy regulations and to meet environmental, social and governance goals to attract investors.
+More businesses are taking inventory of their greenhouse gas (GHG) emissions sources, either onsite or offsite, to find areas of improvement in order to comply with disclosure rules, such as the recently proposed SEC rule change on GHG disclosure, and to meet environmental, social and governance goals to attract investors.

 Some companies are also implementing their own aggressive business-wide sustainability goals to be seen as a leader in sustainability.
 To ensure they make great strides, many businesses are creating target dates (e.g., 50% or 100% emissions-free by year 2030 or 2040, etc.) to reach their emissions reduction goals.